WordPress/create-block-theme/README.md

 Export the activated theme including the user changes.

 ### 2. Create a child theme
-Creates a new child theme with the currently activated theme as a parent.
+Creates a new child theme with the currently active theme as a parent.

-### 3. Clone the current theme
+### 3. Clone the active theme
 Creates a new theme by cloning the activated theme.
 The resulting theme will have all of the assets of the activated theme combined with the user's changes.

 ### 4. Overwrite theme files